spree/spree-guides/content/integration/mapping_basics.md

 ## Filters

-Filters are very similar to Identifiers and are used to highlight attributes within a message and check them against a predefined value before allowing the message to route to an endpoint's service.
+Filters are very similar to identifiers and are used to highlight attributes within a message and check them against a predefined value before allowing the message to route to an endpoint's service.

 Filters are made up of four key values: